Why choose Designflooring over other flooring types?

-How does Designflooring compare with other flooring such as laminate, carpet, ceramic tiles, sheet vinyl and real wood and stone floors?
-This guide is designed to help you make the right choice.
+How does Designflooring compare with other types of flooring such as laminate, carpet, ceramic tiles, real wood and stone?

-- Natural stone can be hard to manage and weight can be a problem, especially if you want to fit upstairs.
+- Natural stone and ceramic flooring can be hard to manage and weight is often a problem, especially if you're looking to install in a room upstairs.
 Designflooring is much lighter, flexible and easier to install.

 - The cold touch of stone and marble can be a bit off-putting first thing in the morning or in cold weather.
 Designflooring flooring is much warmer underfoot and is also compatible with underfloor heating.

 Designflooring v Carpet

 - Our floors do not harbour dust mites or bacteria - unlike carpets.

 - Designflooring is easy and simple to keep clean, especially if you are busy, have children or pets to clean up after.